 In this entry, I'll provide details on the new weapon lab and AI tactics/intelligence.
 First, a new option entitled 'Weapon Lab' will appear in station and city hangars above the Shipyard option.
 If all planned options are implemented, the weapon lab will let you customize the functional design of particle cannons, beam weapons, and even missiles.
 You can take the framework of an existing weapon class and use it as a template to further change how it operates by balancing various parameters.
 For example, particle cannons are the most diverse weapon option and offer parameters for emitter output, actuator speed, heatsinks, and capacitor reserve.
 You adjust the slider controls to change the values assigned to the parameters and the effects of your changes are displayed on the 'Weapon Performance Specifications' indicators at the bottom of the menu.
 Your customized weapon can then be built and installed on your ship.

 AI intelligence and tactics are getting a significant update.
 There will now be a much wider range in combat tactics/skill used by AI controlled ships in the game.
-Some solar systems will be significantly easier than before, offering new players an easier learning curve for the game's rather complex combat systems and tactics.
-Other solar systems will be much more challenging, offering the master pilots in the game a chance to push their limits against AI pilots that know how to best use their ships and weapons.
+Some star systems will be significantly easier than before, offering new players an easier learning curve for the game's rather complex combat systems and tactics.
+Other star systems will be much more challenging, offering the master pilots in the game a chance to push their limits against AI pilots that know how to best use their ships and weapons.
 Flying into a 'hornet's nest' of hostiles in the more challenging systems won't be as easy to survive in as it is now.
 For multiplayer pilots, the need for reinforcements from other players will generally be much higher, especially in war zones.

 Also, as part of the new radio chatter system designed to make the game's universe feel more alive, AI ships and stations will exchange dialogue about docking and departure sequences.
 It won't just be random chatter, but related to the actions of the AI ships approaching and departing stations... the AI radio dialogues will now become a useful functional part of the game's universe.
 The player will be able to use this information to plot their own approaches and departures to avoid getting to close to other ships.
 Most pilots will be courteous by announcing their docking/departure path, while a few others might be more aggressive and just dock/undock.
 Stations will also help keep the player advised of current traffic patterns/conditions by informing them of the nearest departure hangar when they disengage the docking tractor beam while also letting them know if they are clear as they approach a station.
 If a ship is inbound or outbound through the same hangar, the player will be notified.
 The game's speech engine will do the work of piecing together the various sentences to form the dialogues and the system will be part of the customizing options.